Trump Is ‘Very Proud’ Of Brazil’s Bolsonaro For Using The Term ‘Fake News’

 President Donald Trump said Tuesday that he felt “very proud” when he heard Brazilian President Jair Bolsonaro use the term “fake news” earlier the same day, The Hill reports.
-The president heaped praise on Bolsonaro during a rant against broadcast networks and tech companies, which he believes have an anti-Trump and anti-conservative agenda.
+The president heaped praise on Bolsonaro during a rant against broadcast networks and tech companies, institutions which he believes have an anti-Trump and anti-conservative agenda.

 “You look at the networks, you look at the newscasts.
 I call it fake news.
 I’m very proud to hear the president use the term fake news.”